MileHacker Logo

 VAT Refund Process

-If you are eligible for a VAT refund, allow extra time at the airport before your flight.
-You need to process the "Tax Free" forms at the customs office prior to leaving the EU.
+If you are eligible for a VAT refund, allow extra time before your flight at the airport your flight.
+You must process the "Without Tax" forms at the customs office before you go the EU.
 This involves presenting your purchases, receipts, and passport for verification.
-The process can take time, especially during peak travel periods, so plan accordingly to avoid rushing before your flight.
+The process could require time, especially during peak travel periods, so plan accordingly to avoid rushing prior to your flight.

 Refund Steps